Military history of Italy: 1916

+1917

+The first months of 1917 were marked by severe weather, particularly in Carnia and Cadore, with heavy snowfall.
+Operational activity on both sides was limited to artillery duels and small raids to maintain offensive spirit.
+In spring, Cadorna ordered the resumption of fighting.
+His tenth offensive was fought from 12 to 28 May, during which the Italian army captured the Kuk-Vodice area.
+In August, Cadorna ordered the start of the Eleventh Battle, which allowed the Italian army to break through Austrian lines in the Bainsizza plateau and advance for 10-12 kms.
+About 6 million artillery shells were fired on the infantry of both armies, and more than 38% of Austrian guns were put out of action.
+Fearing that they would lose Trieste in case of another Italian offensive, the Austrians requested support from their German ally to launch a preemptive attack.

 The Russian Empire collapsed in 1917 Russian Revolution, eventually resulting in the rise of the communist Bolshevik regime of Vladimir Lenin.
 The resulting marginalization of the Eastern Front allowed for more Austro-Hungarian and German forces to arrive on the front against Italy.
 Internal dissent against the war grew with increasingly poor economic and social conditions in Italy due to the strain of the war.
 Much of the profit of the war was being made in the cities, while rural areas were losing income.
 The number of men available for agricultural work had fallen from 4.8 million to 2.2 million, though with the help of women, agricultural production managed to be maintained at 90% of its pre-war total during the war.
 Many pacifists and internationalist Italian socialists turned to Bolshevism and advocated negotiations with the workers of Germany and Austria-Hungary to help end the war and bring about Bolshevik revolutions.
 Avanti!, the newspaper of the Italian Socialist Party, declared: "Let the bourgeoisie fight its war".
 Leftist women in Northern Italian cities led protests demanding action against the high cost of living and demanding an end to the war.
 In Milan in May 1917, communist revolutionaries organized and engaged in rioting, calling for an end to the war and managed to close down factories and stop public transportation.
 The Italian Army was forced to enter Milan with tanks and machine guns to face communists and anarchists who fought violently until 23 May, when the Army gained control of the city with almost 50 people killed (three of which were Italian soldiers) and over 800 people arrested.